ucg8j/blog/posts/test-driving-holo3-computer-use-agent.md

   </table>
 </div>

 Step count only makes sense alongside progress.
 The longer `temperature=0.7` simple runs and grounded canvas runs spent more steps because they got stuck or looped; they were not better.
-The useful signal is task progress: grounding took the simple module from partial progress plus false success to `5.0/5` real task completion, and took the hard canvas module from failing on the first canvas task to averaging `4.2/9` tasks completed.
+Grounding took the simple module from partial progress plus false success to `5.0/5` real task completion.
+On the hard canvas module, it moved the average from `0.0/9` to `4.2/9` tasks completed.

 ## When I Removed The Grounding

 To make sure I was not accidentally over-claiming the VLM's visual ability, I added an observation-based mode.
 In that mode the model still gets the screenshot and the task, but it does not see the `Interactive elements detected...` list, [CreateJS](https://createjs.com/) stage labels, navigation button state, or precomputed snap-to-target data.

 This made the simple module much harder.
-Holo3 often understood the right intent: launch the module, click checklist rows, start the media, answer the quiz, continue to confirmation.
+Holo3 often understood the intent: launch the module, click checklist rows, start the media, answer the quiz, continue to confirmation.
 The problem was turning that intent into reliable browser actions.
-Once the SCORM and CreateJS clues were removed from the prompt, the harness had to do more work without reading DOM or canvas scene data ahead of time.

-Then I ran the same visual-only mode against the harder canvas module without changing the harness again.
-That failed, which is the result I expected.
-The model launched the inspection, read the next task correctly, and repeatedly identified the green `Open coolant valve` as the right target.
+Then I ran the same visual-only mode against the harder canvas module.
+It launched the inspection, read the next task correctly, and repeatedly identified the green `Open coolant valve` as the right target.
 But the page did not advance.
-After 19 steps the loop guard stopped the run: Holo3 was visually right about the target, while the raw visual click path was not enough for that canvas interaction.
+Holo3 was visually right about the target, while the raw visual click path was not enough for that canvas interaction.
 That failure trace is here: [visual-only complex canvas trace](/content/traces/holo-agent/20260511T135749Z-complete-this-training-module/).

-So the comparison is useful: grounded mode with CreateJS/SCORM clues turns the problem into choosing known interactive targets; visual-only mode forces the model and harness to recover everything from pixels.
+That comparison is useful.
+Grounded mode turns the problem into choosing known interactive targets.
+Visual-only mode forces the model and harness to recover everything from pixels.
 On the simple module, that can be made to work.
 On the harder canvas module, it exposed why the grounded event-dispatch path exists.

 ## Treat Clicking As A Compatibility Layer

-One of the biggest hurdles was that not all browser clicks are equal.
+Not all browser clicks are equal.

 For a normal DOM page, Playwright's `page.mouse.click(x, y)` is often fine.
-For canvas modules, that click can hit the canvas element without triggering the internal object that the learner would have clicked.
+For canvas modules, that click can hit the canvas element without triggering the internal object the learner would have clicked.
 The agent therefore dispatches events directly inside the page:

 - Convert viewport coordinates to canvas/stage coordinates.
 - Find the nearest interactive CreateJS object.